 Current & Projected Indirect ASD Medical Costs compared to Total Cost for Electricity Consumption in USA

 [Source: AUTISM A GLOBAL FRAMEWORK FOR ACTION Report of the WISH Autism Forum 2016.
 Kerim M Munir, Tara A Lavelle, David T Helm, Didi Thompson, Jessica Prestt, Muhammad Waqar Azeem]

 In 2018, the Autism and Developmental Disabilities Monitoring Network (ADDM) examined educational records of children who had received a formal ASD diagnosis, and reported a prevalence rate in the USA of 1:59 from the results gathered.
 However, a study that used a different methodology where parents responded to online, mail or telephone survey, reported a rate as high as 1:40.
 This high disparity could be due to how age is factored during analysis.

-A excellent 2018 study conducted in Denmark revealed that prevalence of ASD changed with age in children in Denmark.
+An excellent example of this phenomenon is a 2018 study conducted in Denmark that revealed prevalence of ASD changed with age in the children studied.
 The highest prevalence identified in that study was 1:35 in sixteen year olds born in 2000-2001.
 The USA ADDM study that reported the 1:59 prevalence rate examined only 8 year olds whereas the study that reported prevalence of 1:40 examined children across different age ranges.
 Children missing cut off points also added to the disparity in the prevalence rates reported.